ZhaolinGao/A-PO/README.md

 </div>

-Recent advances in LLMs, including **OpenAI-o1 and DeepSeekR1**, have demonstrated remarkable effectiveness of reinforcement learning (RL) with rule-based rewards.
+Recent advances in LLMs, including **OpenAI-o1 and DeepSeekR1**, have demonstrated the remarkable effectiveness of reinforcement learning (RL) with rule-based rewards.
 However, methods like **GRPO and PPO** require explicit critics or multiple generations per prompt, resulting in high computational and memory costs.

 ***Can we develop simpler and more efficient RL algorithms for long context reasoning?***